-The University of Utah is committed to

-edu/general/1-012.php).
-University of Utah Rule 1-012B: Sexual Misconduct Complaint Process Rule provides further quidance concerning sexual misconduct issues including campus resources and processes available to victims of sexual misconduct (located at: regulations. utah.edu/general/rules/R1-012B.php).
+The University of Utah is committed to providing and fostering an environment that is safe, free of sexual or genderbased harassment or sexual violence.
+As a proud Title IX institution, the university subscribes to the tenets of equal access and opportunity and will not tolerate incidents of Sexual Misconduct that occur on campus or affect the campus environment.
+The overarching university policies concerning all forms of sexual misconduct can be found in the Regulations Library at Policies 1-012, (located at: regulations.utah. edu/general/1-012.php).
+University of Utah Rule 1-012B: Sexual Misconduct Complaint Process Rule provides further guidance concerning sexual misconduct issues including campus resources and processes available to victims of sexual misconduct (located at: regulations. utah.edu/general/rules/R1-012B.php).